frejs/fre/README.md

 </p>

-- **Coroutine with Fiber** — This is a amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and Suspense.
+- **Coroutine with Fiber** — This is a amazing idea, which implements the coroutine scheduler in JavaScript, and the rendering is asynchronous, which supports Time slicing and suspense components.

-- **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, which traverses both ends at the same time with O (n) complexity, which supports keyed.
+- **Highly-optimized algorithm** — Fre has a better reconciliation algorithm, which traverses from both ends with O (n) complexity, and supports keyed.

 - **Do more with less** — After tree shaking, project of hello world is only 1KB, but it has most fetures, virtual DOM, hooks API, functional component and more.